What does a Network Specialist do?

 Responsibilities:

-- Monitor network performance and troubleshoot issues to ensure optimal operation.
+- Manage and monitor network performance to ensure optimal operation.

-- Collaborate with other IT teams to integrate network solutions with existing systems.
+- Collaborate with other IT staff to ensure network compatibility with other systems.

 Qualifications